 Some states, including the state of Texas, allow a license holder to carry a concealed handgun on property or into buildings owned or leased by an institution of higher education.
 However, as a private institution, the Seminary is allowed to and has opted out of this provision.
 Firearms are prohibited in any DTS-owned building or site where DTS classes are held, or services provided and are prohibited in DTS vehicles only.
 In states where it is legal, license holders may keep firearms in their vehicles while parked on campus or at an extension site.
 Exceptions to this policy must be authorized in advance and in writing by the administration.
-A confidential request for exception is available by sending an email to the DTS Chief of Police at jbloom@dts.edu.
+A confidential request for exception is available by sending an email to the DTS Chief of Police at [jbloom@dts.edu](mailto:jbloom@dts.edu).

 DTS also strictly prohibits the declaration, display, or inadvertent disclosure of a firearm by a license holder.
 The open carry of a firearm on the premises, on any public or private driveway, street, walkway or parking area of any institution of higher education is prohibited by Texas and other states' laws.
-Violations of the DTS Weapons Policy are serious offenses and will be referred to both internal administrative and external police authorities.
-[Click here](#) to see the full weapons policy.
+Violations of the DTS Weapons Policy is a serious offense and will be referred to both internal administrative and external police authorities.

-Alcohol and Drug Policy
+Drug and Alcohol Policy

-DTS is a drug-free and alcohol-free campus.
-The use, possession, consumption, sale, manufacture, or delivery of illicit drugs and narcotics, including marijuana and drug paraphernalia, is prohibited by law and Seminary regulation.
-The possession, use (including underage consumption), and sale of alcoholic beverages are also prohibited by Seminary regulation.
-Violations may result in arrest and/or suspension from the Seminary and trespass from the Passion City Church property.
-Counseling services for drug and substance abuse are available through the Seminary's Counseling Center.
+Dallas Seminary is a drug-free and alcohol-free campus.
+The use, possession, consumption, sale, manufacture or delivery of illicit drugs and narcotics, including marijuana and drug paraphernalia, is prohibited by law and seminary regulation.
+The possession, use (including underage consumption), and sale of alcoholic beverages is also prohibited by seminary regulation.
+Violations may result in arrest and/or suspension from the seminary.
+Counseling services for drug and substance abuse are available through the seminary's Counseling Center.
 In addition, the Counseling Center offers referral services to off-campus rehabilitation programs or to long-term individual therapy sessions if needed.